karolbrennan/letsplaybingo.2020/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 #### Future Improvements
-- add a feature where you can generate random bingo cards and print them out
+- add tracked bingo cards that can be checked against the current game via an ientification number

 ### Languages Used
 - HTML